Sidhanth-Kafley/Sidhanth-Kafley/README.md

 - 👋 Hi, I’m @Sidhanth-Kafley
-- 💻 I'm currently working as a sotware engineer at Vermont Information Processing(VIP)
+- 🌱 I’m currently doing my masters in AI at University of New South Wales (UNSW)
-- 👀 I’m interested in software engineering and robotics
+- 💻 I'm worked as a sotware engineer at Vermont Information Processing(VIP) in USA.
-- 🌱 I’m currently learning machine learning and evolutionary robotics
+- 👀 I’m interested in software engineering and AI
 - 💞️ I’m looking to collaborate on any open source projects or personal projects
 - 📫 How to reach me -> https://www.linkedin.com/in/sidhanthkafley/